 - Arrive early.
 In our online gatherings, we “open doors” for your arrival within +/-5 minutes around the starting time, to create a safe container that can hold the energy of the circle.

 - Minimize distractions.
-See that you can have your private space, stay in one place if possible, and be undisturbed during our online time together.
+See that you can have a private space, stay in one place, and be undisturbed during our online time together.
 This also supports the energy of the group.